MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **gray_scale** - Tells us if the user has turned on gray scale on their device to help us detect issues related to this setting

 - **guided_access** - Tells us if the user has turned on guided access on their device to help us detect issues related to this setting

+- **has_custom_app_language** - indicates whether user set a custom Outlook app language that is different from the device language setting.

 - **invert_colors** - Tells us if the user has turned on the setting to invert colors on their device to help us detect issues related to this setting